CallumMcFadgen/got_apples/README.md

-# WEB701 Milestone 2 Angular/Ionic Prototype
+# WEB701 Milestone 2 Angular client prototype

 ### Overview
-This prototype is intended to be a testing platform for web application functionality testing in the Angular/Ionic framework
+This prototype is intended to be a testing platform for web application functionality testing in the Angular framework

+This client prototype is intended to be used in conjunction with back-end Express server prototype using REST APIs.
+This will enable web application functionality testing for the Got Apples! website.

+Click here to view the video walkthrough

+<b>Note</b> - This prototype needs the server prototype to be installed and running as it will need to call the APIs in that API service.

 ### Current features
 <ul>